ibm-cloud-docs/hcx-migration-vmware/hcx.md

 - Active subscription to IBM Cloud VMware Solutions.
 - For NSX-T instances, HCX requires you to use one of the following licenses: NSX Data Center SP Base Professional, Advanced or Enterprise Plus (E+) from IBM Cloud, or an equivalent BYOL license.
 - For NSX-V instances, HCX requires you to use one of the following licenses: NSX Advanced or NSX Enterprise from IBM Cloud, or an equivalent BYOL license.
-- As an HCX customer, you are limited to three simultaneous connections.
 - HCX supported platforms
     - vSphere v5.1,v5.5
     - vSphere 6.0,6.5,6.7